-Maastricht Education Abroad Program (International Business)
+Maastricht Education Abroad Program (see page 62) (International Business)

 The Maastricht education abroad program is specifically designed for department majors who wish to gain an international business perspective.
-The Maastricht program offers four courses in business and economics that can be used to satisfy the concentration requirement.
+The Maastricht program offers four courses in business and economics, three of which can be used to satisfy the concentration requirement.
 Students participating in the Maastricht program are encouraged to take additional concentration area courses.
 The following Maastricht program courses are always available to participating students: